henry-luo/mark/docs/faq.md

 Mark shall support serialize and deserialize custom data types under a separate project Mark Schema.

+## Can Mark be used in languages other than JS?

+Yes.
+Mark is designed to be a generalized data format, like JSON and XML.
+It is no meant just for JavaScript.

+However, due to limited resource, the Mark handling library is currently only implemented in JS.
+But as Mark has a very simple syntax and data model, it should not be hard to port it to other languages.

 ## Is Mark Turing complete?

 No. By itself, Mark is just a markup notation, thus not Turing complete.